 Due to varying service levels within the fixed route transportation system, there is considerable variation among these routes in terms of scheduling operations, ridership, revenue.
-System performance on these routes changes over time.
-Therefore, it is helpful to monitor RVT's system
+System

 RVT Fares

 Below is the RVT fixed route fare structure.
 RVT traditionally has one of the lowest transit fare structures in Pennsylvania in order to ensure accessible and affordable public transit service to those that need it.
 However, it must also be recognized that fare increases will be necessary in order to keep pace with increasing operating costs.
 The RVT goal is to raise fares when needed with only minimal disruption of ridership, and thus RVT has moved to a policy of more frequent, incremental increases in selected categories rather than more dramatic across-the board fare hikes which have tended to drive more patrons away from the system.